 Your body's immune system may reject the new heart.
 Rejection is your body's normal reaction to a foreign object or tissue.
 When you get a new heart, your immune system reacts to what it sees as a foreign threat and attacks the new organ.
-To allow the transplanted organ to survive in a new body, you will need to take medicines.
-The medicines will trick the immune system into accepting the transplant and keep it from attacking it.
+To allow the transplanted organ to survive in a new body, you will need to take anti-rejection medicines.
+The medicines will trick the immune system into accepting the transplanted organ and keep the immune system from attacking it.

-- Current or repeated infection that does not get better with treatment
+Current or repeated infections that do not get better with treatment